5.0128 reviews5.0Google

 Guide price only.
 Final cost is confirmed after assessment.

-STACi (Scaffold-based Tissue-engineered Autologous Chondrocyte Implantation) is an advanced cartilage regeneration procedure that uses your own cartilage cells, grown on a three-dimensional scaffold, to rebuild large areas of damaged cartilage in the knee.
+STACi (Scaffold-based Tissue-engineered Autologous Chondrocyte Implantation) is an advanced cartilage regeneration procedure that uses your own cartilage cells, grown on a three-dimensional scaffold, to rebuild large areas of damaged cartilage in any joint.
+Most often performed in the knee where cartilage damage is most common, STACi is also offered for the hip, shoulder, ankle and other joints.
 It represents the next generation of cell-based cartilage treatment and is currently only available at London Cartilage Clinic in the UK.

 Arthroscopic view during cartilage procedure